0fprod/renft-coding-challenge/docs/CONTRIBUTING.md

 ## GIT Conventions
 ### Commits

 We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) along with [commitlintjs](https://commitlint.js.org/) to have more control.
+Here is a short brief:

+- build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- chore: updating grunt tasks etc; no production code change
+- ci: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+- docs: Documentation only changes
+- feat: A new feature
+- fix: A bug fix
+- perf: A code change that improves performance
+- refactor: A code change that neither fixes a bug nor adds a feature
+- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- test: Adding missing tests or correcting existing tests

 The commits have the following format: